bonsai-rx/docs/worksheets/state-machines.md

 - In a new branch from `StimOff`, insert another `Condition`, and set its `Name` property to `Miss`.
 - Double-click on the `Condition` operator to open up its internal specification.

+> [!Note]
-**Note**: The `Condition` operator allows you to specify arbitrary rules for accepting or rejecting inputs.
+> The `Condition` operator allows you to specify arbitrary rules for accepting or rejecting inputs.
 Only inputs which pass the filter specified inside the `Condition` are allowed to proceed.
 It is often used to represent choice points in the task.
 Inside the nested specification, `Source1` represents input events to be tested.
 The `WorkflowOutput` node always needs to be specified with a `bool` input, the result of whether the input is accepted (`True`) or rejected (`False`).
 Usually you can use operators such as `Equal`,`NotEqual`,`GreaterThan`, etc for specifying such tests.
-{: .notice--info}

 **`Miss`**:
-![Stimulus response miss condition](~/images/statemachine-stimulus-response-miss-condition.svg) {: .notice--info}
+![Stimulus response miss condition](~/images/statemachine-stimulus-response-miss-condition.svg)

 - Insert a `BitwiseNot` operator after `Source1`.